The simplest way to think about the difference between web design and web development is this:

 3. Polished Finishing Touches

 The final aspect of web design focuses on consistency and polish.
-This involves ensuring that the branding, colors, typography, and visual elements are aligned across all pages.
+This involves ensuring that your branding, colors, typography, and visual elements are aligned across all pages.
 Even subtle details, such as hover effects, spacing, and font sizes, play a huge role in shaping the user experience.

 Web Development: Building the Engine That Runs the Site